-As approved by the Houghton College faculty, transfer students who have earned an A.A. or A.S. degree from an accredited community or junior college may enter as juniors.
+As approved by the Houghton College faculty, transfer students who have earned an Associate in Arts or Associate in Science degree from an accredited community or junior college may enter as juniors.
 Such students must take Biblical Literature and another Bible/theology course to complete their integrative studies requirements.
-This policy does not apply to students who have attended Houghton previously; nor does it apply to students who have earned an A.A.S. degree.
+This policy does not apply to students who have attended Houghton previously; nor does it apply to students who have earned an Associate in Applied Science degree.